-A very sad case happened over the weekend near the North Pacific coast of Wasahington state as this report by Jeff Barnard of AP:
+A very sad case happened over the weekend near the North Pacific coast of Wasahington state as this report

 The brother of one of four commercial fishermen lost at sea wonders whether their 70-foot trawler hit a rogue wave and sank.